avaspataru/ClusterInsight/README.md

 ## What it does
 Based on user uploaded files (containing the cell-type classification), and some user preferences, it generates a report containing much-needed information for understanding the classification.
 The tool has sucessfully been used to make sense of various groupings by looking at the genes these express and their roles.

+The application can also be used on two datasets, case in which it will contrast them and output similarity measures along the two individual reports.

 ![screen](https://github.com/avaspataru/ClusterInsight/blob/master/screens/clusterinsights_screen.JPG)

 ## How it works